 grabber:monitoredif the image's tags contain a monitored tag

-You can blacklist some tags or combination of tags to not see them in the results.
+You can blacklist some tags or combinations of tags to not see them in the results.

 It can be edited in the settings in the "Save > Blacklist" category, or tags can be added to the blacklist by right-clicking on them and selecting "Blacklist".

-Each line of the blacklist corresponds to a combination of tags, and use the same syntax as post-filters.
+Each line of the blacklist corresponds to a combination of tags and uses the same syntax as post-filters.

 Given this blacklist: